Succinic anhydride: Reactions

 Succinic anhydride is used in acylations under Friedel-Crafts conditions, as illustrated by the industrial route to the drug Fenbufen.

 Related compounds

 Maleic anhydride undergoes the Alder-ene reaction with alkenes to give alkenylsuccinic anhydrides.
 Such compounds are sizing agents in the paper industry.
 In this role, the anhydride is proposed to form an ester with the hydroxyl groups on the cellulose fibers.
 Maleic anhydride undergoes a similar reaction with polyisobutylene to give polyisobutylenylsuccinic anhydride, a common building block chemical in the petroleum additives industry.

+Drugs List

+Succinic anhydride is used in the synthesis of the following list of agents: